MichaelOmondi/Password-Locker/README.md

 # Known bugs

-There are no known bugs in this projects
+There are no known bugs in this project

 # Technolgy used

-python.
+Python.

 # Support and contact details